 - While your mushrooms are marinating, heat a small saucepan over medium-low heat.
 Add in the oil and the garlic, and stir to coat the garlic in the oil.
 Once just softened, but not golden (no more than 2-3 minutes), add in the canned diced chilis and allow to saute for 4-5 minutes, stirring frequently.
 Transfer to a bowl and allow to cool.

-- Transfer your bowls near the sink.
+- Transfer your two batter bowls near the sink.
 Take out a handful of mushrooms, letting the wet mixture drip off the mushrooms a bit.
 Place them into the dry mixture and shake or toss with a spoon to coat, pressing dry mixture to any exposed areas.

-- Now holding one breaded mushroom over the sink, lightly spray with the cooking oil, flip and spray again.
-Place the mushrooms into a single layer of your air-fryer basket. taking care not to overcrowd them.
+- Place the mushrooms into a single layer of your air-fryer basket, taking care not to overcrowd them.
 Repeat this process as needed based on the size of your air fryer.

-- Bake in your airfryer at 400 degrees for 10 minutes or until your mushrooms are golden and look crispy.
-Transfer to paper towels and repeat the process with the remaining mushrooms.
+- Bake in your air fryer at 400 degrees for 10 minutes or until your mushrooms are golden and look crispy.

-Toast your hoagies
+to toast your hoagies

-Split but do not separate the hoagie rolls.
-Place a little vegan butter or olive oil onto the interior, place in your air fryer interior-side up, and toast at 350 for 3-5 minutes, or until the interior is slightly crispy.
+- Place a little vegan butter or olive oil onto the interior, place in your air fryer interior-side up, and toast at 350 for 3-5 minutes, or until the interior is slightly crispy.

-Spread the desired amount of the sambal-horseradish mayo over one side of the toasted hoagie.
-Place 1/4 of the fried mushrooms into the roll, adding red onion, scallions, capers and pickles as desired.
+- Place 1/4 of the fried mushrooms into the roll, adding red onion, scallions, capers and pickles as desired.
 Serve with the lemon wedges.

 Notes